Tektii vs Zipline

 Why pay for Tektii when Zipline is free?

-Zipline is free to install, but the total cost includes sourcing and managing market data, setting up execution environments, building analytics, and cobbling together a live trading path from third-party bridges.
-Tektii bundles tick-level market data, managed cloud infrastructure, visual analytics, strategy versioning, and a unified backtest-to-live engine — all starting at $29/mo.
-For most traders, the hours saved on infrastructure in the first week justify the subscription.
+Zipline is free to download, but the total cost includes sourcing and managing market data, setting up execution environments, building analytics, and assembling a live trading path from third-party bridges.
+Tektii bundles tick-level market data, managed cloud infrastructure, visual analytics, and strategy versioning — starting at $29/mo.
+Live trading is handled by the open-source Trading Gateway, free to self-host.
+At $29/month, Tektii pays for itself if it saves you a single afternoon of infrastructure work.

 Does Tektii support Python strategies?